by Jason Wasserman MD PhD FRCPC and Trevor Flood MD FRCPC

-HPV-associated SCC of the penis starts from cells found on the surface of the penis.
-These cells are called squamous cells and they are normally found in a thin layer of tissue called the epithelium.
-Invasive means that the cancer cells have spread into the tissue below the epithelium.
+HPV-associated SCC of the penis starts from squamous cells that are found in the skin on the surface of the penis.
+Invasive means that the cancer cells have spread into the tissue below the skin.
 Your pathologist must see invasion in order to make the diagnosis of SCC.
-When the abnormal cells are only found in the epithelium, the disease is called penile intraepithelial neoplasia (PeIN).
+When the abnormal cells are only found in the skin, the disease is called penile intraepithelial neoplasia (PeIN).

 p16 is a protein that is produced by both normal cells and cancer cells.
 Pathologists perform a special test called immunohistochemistry in order to be able to see p16 protein inside cells.
 Tumours caused by HPV produce extra p16 which builds up inside the cancer cells.
 For this reason, the cancer cells in most HPV-associated SCCs of the penis and scrotum will make extra p16.
 Your pathology report will describe these cells as positive for p16.

 HPV-associated SCC of the penis and scrotum is described as “keratinizing” if the cancer cells produce large amounts of a specialized protein called keratin.
 When examined under the microscope, cancer cells that produce large amounts of keratin appear pink.
 In contrast, the cancer cells in a non-keratinizing tumour look blue.